Library and Information Technology

 Note

-• Accepted applicants are required to provide evidence of a Criminal Record Check and Vulnerable Sector Search during the first term of the program.
+• Accepted applicants may be required to provide evidence of a Criminal Record Check and Vulnerable Sector Search.
 At the discretion of the work experience agency/school, you may be declined access to a work experience based on the contents of the Criminal Record Check and Vulnerable Sector Search.
 The cost of the Criminal Record Check and Vulnerable Sector Search is your responsibility.

 Alternative admission